QAMinn2468/fend-project-memory-game/README.md

 ## Contributing

 To create this game I researched others viewpoints.
 I watched a video by Mike Wales.
 The shuffle function from http://stackoverflow.com/a/2450976, was contained in the starter code I was given.
 Very little of that original code remains.
-For the modal window, I consulted the MDN <dialog> page.
+For the modal window, I consulted the MDN <dialog> page.  http://a11yrocks.com/colorPalette/ was used as an aid to determine color choices with an eye to accessibility (the colors pass AA required contrast).
+The icons on the cards are large when first flipped (improve recognition) then reduced when matched (less distracting).
+The background image was obtained from www.pixabay.com, the font was Alfa Slab One by Google Fonts.
+The CSS was checked with the CSS Validator and passes.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).